 Fix External Hard Drive not Showing up on Mac and Recover Data

-It is sometimes very complex to look at why an external hard disk not detected Mac.
+It is sometimes very complex to look at why SSD or an external hard disk not detected Mac.
 If you are stressed over data loss in this situation, you can get your data back from the external hard drive by using Tenorshare 4DDiG Data Recovery for Mac.

 - How to Repair External Hard Drive on Mac?

 - Fix Seagate External Hard Drive Not Showing up on Win/Mac